kristofferv98/Agent_Nexus/README.md

 ### Generating JSON Schemas with ToolConverter

-The ToolConverter takes in a list of Python functions and generates a schema that the LLM can use to understand arguments, parameter validation, and usage.
+The ToolConverter takes in a list of Python functions and generates a schema that the LLM can use to understand arguments, parameter validation, and usage. (uses openai gpt-4o to genrate schemas for all functions in paralell)

 You’ll find an example in:
 ```python